htcondor/htcondor/docs/admin-manual/configuration-macros.rst

     -  ``DEFRAG_UPDATE_INTERVAL``
     -  ``HAD_UPDATE_INTERVAL``

-:macro-def:`MASTER_CHECK_INTERVAL`
-    This macro defines how often the collector should check for machines that have ClassAds from some daemons, but not from the *condor_master* (orphaned daemons) and send e-mail about it.
-It is defined in seconds and defaults to 10800 (3 hours).

 :macro-def:`COLLECTOR_REQUIREMENTS`
     A boolean expression that filters out unwanted ClassAd updates.
 The expression is evaluated for ClassAd updates that have passed through